AndreaBitmind/andrea-martinez-rewindmusic-front/README.md

-# REWIND MUSIC APP
+# RewindMusic APP Front

-Welcome to the Rewind Music App, a comprehensive project that showcases a robust CRUD (Create, Read, Update, Delete) functionality for efficiently managing and organizing a diverse collection of songs.
+Welcome to the RewindMusic App, a comprehensive project that showcases a robust CRUD (Create, Read, Update, Delete) functionality for efficiently managing and organizing a diverse collection of songs.
 This application empowers registered users to seamlessly interact with their music library, granting them the ability to explore, personalize, and maintain their songs effortlessly.
 <br>
 <br>